2016 Toronto Blue Jays season: May

 The final game of the series, a 7–6 loss for the Blue Jays, was filled with controversy.
 In the eighth inning, José Bautista, who had given the Blue Jays a 5–2 lead earlier in the game with a bases-clearing double, was hit by a pitch from Rangers reliever Matt Bush.
-The move was largely considered as retaliation for Bautista flipping his bat after hitting a go-ahead three-run home run in the 2015 American League Division Series, and resulted in both benches being warned by the home plate umpire, Dan Iassogna.
+The move was largely considered as retaliation for Bautista flipping his bat after hitting a go-ahead three-run home run in the 2015 ALDS, and resulted in both benches being warned by the home plate umpire, Dan Iassogna.
 Justin Smoak later grounded into a would-be double play, however Bautista slid hard into second base, taking out Rougned Odor and preventing the double play from being completed.
 Odor took exception to Bautista's slide, and retaliated by punching Bautista in the face, which resulted in a bench-clearing brawl.
 Bautista was called for an illegal slide, which ended the inning.
 Bautista, Odor, and Josh Donaldson were ejected in the brawl.
 Donaldson got ejected for attempting to tackle Odor in the brawl after Odor punched Bautista.
 In the bottom half of the inning, Jesse Chavez hit Prince Fielder with his first pitch, which resulted in the ejections of Chavez, Blue Jays bench coach DeMarlo Hale, and Rangers bench coach Steve Buechele.
 Blue Jays manager John Gibbons and first base coach Tim Leiper were also ejected earlier in the game.
 Leiper was ejected for arguing with first base umpire Dale Scott, and Gibbons was ejected by Iassogna for arguing balls and strikes.

 José Bautista was suspended for one game for his role in the Blue Jays–Rangers brawl.
 His suspension was upheld after appeal, and he sat out a game on May 27.